BetterWayElectronics/ps5-nor-tool/README.md

 	  The PS5 will not boot and will beep once if your MAC address (or its hash) is corrupted, harvesting one from another console is the only solution as it cannot be generated/modified.

+	8 - Change/Patch Southbridge

+		Fix your current Southbridge or patch it from one with a different version.
+This helps facilitate swapping between different types of Southbridge chip.

-	8 - Validate + Statistics
+	9 - Validate + Statistics

-	  Attempts to validate each file/area within the PS5, still under development and will continue to improve in the future.
+		Attempts to validate each file/area within the PS5 based on various aspects such as hash, entropy, statistics, repetition, block validation etc.

-	  Also uses aggregate statistical data to determine if the console is significantly corrupt or not.
+		Also uses aggregate statistical data of the entire dump to determine if the console is significantly corrupt or not.

-	9 - Upload Only
+	10 - Upload Only

 		Add your dump to the collective!

 ## File Information: ##
-    File MD5: 5B5279AC508DE928AD787BA305F09D7A
+    File MD5: F6B8C21FA1DECD43C8181A94135EBDDF
     Technical Support: bweps5readme@betterwayelectronics.com.au

     System Requirements: